 APA’s first meeting was a response to an email from Working Families Party and sent by Rachael Smallwood, and was simply intended as an invitation for neighbors to come together – the organizers weren’t yet aware that they were about to start an influential organization that would continue to organize to this day.
 The first meeting was supposed to be in a neighbor’s living room, believing that the RSVPs would reach around 7.
 Over 50 responded.
 Some quick planning had to happen in order to accommodate such a crowd, but the organizers were able to secure the First United Church of Arvada as their first meeting space.
 The group of neighbors met, some for the first time, on November 26, 2016.

 The organizers were taken aback when everybody demanded to know when we would meet again.
 They had not counted on people wanting to continue organizing for change.
 But they were surprised and pleased with the spirit of the group.

-APA is currently led by Brian Arnold-Renicker, Robin Kupernik, and Caroline Zimmerman.
-Their fearless leadership enables APA’s action teams to have the space and tools they need to advance their causes and enables the group as a whole to meet on a monthly basis to learn about and discuss important progressive issues.
+APA is currently led as a group by the leaders of these action teams.
+Their leadership enables APA to have the space and tools to advance local causes and enables the group as a whole to meet on a monthly basis to learn about and discuss important progressive issues.